Skip to content

 How long is your roof going to last?
 When should you budget for a new furnace?
 How much should you expect to spend on repairs and maintenance every year?
 What will insurance cover?

 Every situation is different, and the averages can’t predict your expenses.
-But an understanding of the lifespan of various components of your home can help you prepare and budget for potential major expenses.
+But understanding the lifespans of various home components can help you budget for potential major expenses.

-Do you live alone and do a load or two of laundry every week?
-Or is your home filled with an active family that’s always opening the refrigerator and running the dishwasher?
-A quiet home with little activity takes much less of a pounding than one with an active family running around.
+Do you live alone and do one or two loads of laundry each week?
+Or do you have an active family that’s always opening the refrigerator and running the dishwasher?
+A quiet home with little activity takes much less of a pounding than one filled with children and pets.

-We think of appliances as lasting a certain number of years, but heavy or light usage can shorten or lengthen an appliance’s lifespan.
+We think of appliances as lasting a certain number of years, but heavy or light use can shorten or extend their lifespan.
 Likewise, harsh sun or frequent storms can take a toll on a roof and require replacement sooner.

-Older homes also tend to require more repairs and maintenance, so adjust these averages and budget based on your own situation.
+Older homes also tend to require more repairs and maintenance, so adjust these averages based on your specific situation.

-In surveys, homeowners say they expect major appliances to last an average of 10 years.
+According to consumer surveys, homeowners expect major appliances to last an average of 10 years.
 While manufacturers generally agree, Miele and Sub-Zero/Wolf say their appliances should last for 20 years; Speed Queen claims 25.

 Different surveys vary, but this is how many years, on average, major systems and appliances tend to last.